An understanding that spans centuries, a migration that re-unites us every year

 Discover the unique relationship that formed between orca and man on the Killer Whale Trail and discover what we've learnt about these saltwater giants in recent years.
-And if you want to celebrate the migration with the locals, head to the Eden Whale Festival from November 2-4.
+And if you want to celebrate the migration with the locals, head to the Eden Whale Festival held every November.

 The Sapphire Coast is named Australia's premier whale watching destination by Australian Geographic.

 Take a day trip back in time.
 When boats were made of wood and men were made of steel!